snavya0309/Binary-Classification-on-MNIST-CIFAR-10-ML-and-DL-Approaches/README.md

 ## Note
 Some models use **Optuna** for hyperparameter optimization, which may take considerable time to run.
 Adjust the `n_trials` parameter in the code if needed.
-"Models were trained using CPU.
-Training times may be significantly reduced if using GPU acceleration."

 ---